RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 III.
 Deployment Rollback : In DevOps, we plan for any failure in deployment rolback due to a bug in code or issue in production.
 This gives confidence in releasing feature without worrying about downtime for rolback.

 IV.
 Defect Detection: With DevOps approach, we can catch defects much earlier than releasing to production.
-It improvesthe quality ofthe software.
+It improves the quality ofthe software.

-V. Recovery fromFailure :In case of a failure, we can recover very fast with DevOps process.
+V. Recovery from Failure :In case of a failure, we can recover very fast with DevOps process.

 VI.
-Collaboration: WithDevOps, colaboration between development and operations professionalsincreases.
+Collaboration: With DevOps, collaboration between development and operations professionals increases.

 VII.
 Performance-oriented : With DevOps, organization folows performance-oriented culture in which teams become more productive and more innovative.

 **3. What is the typical DevOps workflow you use in your organization?**

-The typicalDevOps workflowin our organization is as folows:
+The typical DevOps workflow in our organization is as folows:

 I. We use Atlassian Jira for writing requirements and tracking tasks.

 II.
-Based on the Jira tasks, developers checkin code into GIT version control system.
+Based on the Jira tasks, developers check in code into GIT version control system.

 III.
 The code checked into GIT is built by using Apache Maven.

 IV.
-The build processis automated with Jenkins.
+The build process is automated with Jenkins.

-V. During the build process, automated testsrun to validate the code checked in by developer.
+V. During the build process, automated tests run to validate the code checked in by developer.

 VI.
-Code built onJenkinsissent to organization’s Artifactory.
+Code built on Jenkins is sent to organization’s Artifactory.

 VII.
-Jenkins automaticaly picksthe librariesfromArtifactory and deploysit to Production.
+Jenkins automaticaly picks the libraries from Artifactory and deploysit to Production.

 VIII.
-DuringProduction deployment Docker images are used to deploy same code onmultiple hosts.
+During Production deployment Docker images are used to deploy same code on multiple hosts.

 IX.
-Once code is deployed to Production, we use Nagiosto monitor the health of production servers.
+Once code is deployed to Production, we use Nagios to monitor the health of production servers.

-X. Splunk based alertsinformus of any issues or exceptionsin production.
+X. Splunk based alerts in formus of any issues or exceptions in production.

 **4. How do you take DevOps approach with Amazon Web Services?**